-The cash and cash equivalent and available-for-sale investments measured are grouped into level 1 as at March 31, 2018 and December 31, 2017.
+The cash and cash equivalents and marketable securities are grouped into level 1 as at December 31, 2017 and 2016.

 There have been no significant transfers between levels 1 and 2 in the respective reporting periods.
 The methods and valuation techniques used for the purpose of measuring fair value are unchanged compared to the previous reporting periods.
-The listed equity securities are denominated in Canadian dollars.
-Fair values have been determined by reference to their quoted bid prices at the reporting dates.